vvgomes/blog/_posts/2017-03-17-javascript-dependency-injection.md

 export default createApiClient;
 {% endhighlight %}

+With the refactoring above, our initial code sniped will have to change a little bit.
+Now we have to call first `createApiClient` instead of just importing all functions.

+{% highlight javascript %}
+// an usual TODO app...

+import createApiClient from "./lib/api.client";
+const apiClient = createApiClient();

+apiClient
+  .addTodo({ text: "wash dishes" })
+  .then(todo => console.log("New todo added:", todo))
+  .catch(errors => console.log("Something went wrong:", errors));

+//=> New todo added: { id: "1", text: "wash dishes", done: false }

+// ...

+apiClient
+  .fetchTodos()
+  .then(todos => console.log(todos))
+  .catch(errors => console.log("Something went wrong:", errors));

+//=> [ { id: "1", text: "wash dishes", done: false } ]
+{% endhighlight %}

-And that's it.
-We are now able to add more functions to this namespace (like `toggleTodo`, for instance) and have the `fetch` dependency available and stubbable.
+The code above represent a sample usage of our module.
+Notice that the calling code doesn't have to pass `fetch` to `createApiClient` since we used a default parameter.
+Besides that, we are now able to add more functions to the module (like `toggleTodo`, for instance) and have `fetch` available to them.

 ## Conclusion

 ES6 default parameters enable functional DI in simple and elegant way.
 The approach demonstrated in this post suggests a new point of view on function arguments:

-- **Mandatory arguments** - the arguments which matter to the application code.
+- **The regular arguments** - the arguments which matter to the application code.
-- **Dependencies** - collaborator functions defaulting to the real implementation and being stubbed in unit tests.
+- **Dependencies** - collaborator functions defaulting to the real implementation and stubbed in unit tests.

 Check out the complete example code at [github.com/vvgomes/es6-di-example](https://github.com/vvgomes/es6-di-example).